Hasbulla00112/Discord-Promo-Checker/README.md

 This tool is for educational purposes only.
 Users are responsible for ensuring compliance with Discord's Terms of Service.

-## Contributing

-Contributions are welcome!
-Feel free to submit Pull Requests or Issues.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Known Limitations

 - Proxy quality affects success rate